bukurt/argocd/README.md

 ./install.sh

-# If you are running locally, enable the tunnel.
+# If you are running locally, enable the metric server for the HPAs be able to run and create the tunnel.
+# minikube addons enable metrics-server
 # minikube tunnel
 ```